EBI-Metagenomics/assembly-analysis-pipeline/docs/output.md

 ### dram-distill

-Just as the pipeline generates `DRAM-distill` outputs on a per-assembly basis, it also produces similar outputs on a per-study basis, which are located in the `dram-distill/` directory.
+Just as the pipeline generates `DRAM-distill` outputs on a per-assembly basis, it also produces similar outputs on a per-study basis, which are located in the `dram-distill/` directory by concatenating assembly-level files.